ybellerose/HMAC-API-Signature-Demo/README.md

 ## Notes
 - This example uses a single key pair for simplicity.
 For multiple clients, you would manage multiple public keys on the server.
 - Never share your private key.
 Keep it secure!
+- The web UI is for demonstration and educational purposes.